Can creatine increase muscle density?

 You may already know that creatine helps your muscles retain water.
 Creatine also aids your body in the production of ATP, or adenosine triphosphate.

-However, many do not know all the ways creatine supplements can assist you during your workouts or the pros and cons of using them.
+However, you may not know about all of the ways creatine supplements can assist you during your workouts or what the pros and cons of using creatine supplements are.

 - ATP is the substance in your body that gives you energy, but it only provides enough for short bursts.
 Since creatine increases the level of ATP your body produces, it results in more energy.
 Added energy means you can exercise for a longer period of time, which helps give you the denser muscles you seek.

 - Also, creatine helps your muscles process protein by keeping the muscles hydrated.
 This is a process called protein synthesis.

 - When your muscles have all the tools and nutrients they need, this creates a favorable environment for them to grow at their maximum potential.
 Fresh muscle mass can equal density.